Skip to content

 clonit serve

-• A snapshot that is not shared shows a Share button.
-Click it to make the snapshot visible to your whole organization.
-The Shared column flips to Yes.
+• A snapshot that is not shared shows Private.
+Click it to make the snapshot visible to your whole organization — the control flips to Shared.

-• A snapshot that is already shared shows a Shared indicator.
-Click it to unshare — the snapshot becomes private again and the column flips back to No.
+• A snapshot that is already shared shows Shared.
+Click it to unshare — the snapshot becomes private again and the control flips back to Private.

 Unsharing takes effect immediately: people who could only see the snapshot because it was shared will no longer find it in their listings.